 How to Use It

 First and foremost, peppermint oil should never go onto skin that's cut, broken, or otherwise compromised, says Doyle.
 Second, if you're using pure peppermint essential oil—and not a product that contains it—you'll need to dilute it first.
 That could mean mixing it with a carrier oil—a neutral oil such as olive or jojoba—to dab onto any skin issues like a bug bite or sunburn.
 Add a drop or two into your shampoo to help soothe an itchy, oily scalp.
 And for an at-home spot treatment, mix a few drops with one tablespoon of tamanu oil and dab it onto pimples.
-Either way, use it no more than once a day to minimize the likelihood of any unwanted irritation.
+Either way, use it no more than once a day to try to minimize the likelihood of any unwanted irritation.

 The Best Products with Peppermint Oil

 Follow Frieling's advice and spritz a refreshing face mist, like this one, on whenever your skin needs a little pick-me-up.
 Instantly invigorating, the peppermint also makes skin nice and cool, a major win on hot summer days.
-Technically a hydrasol, the coolness is the result of the steam collected when creating an essential oil (though, in this case, you still get the same refreshing benefits).
+Technically a hydrosol, the coolness is the result of the steam collected when creating an essential oil (though, in this case, you still get the same refreshing benefits).

 This shampoo deep cleanses the scalp and feels light and refreshing, says Frieling.
 Credit these benefits to a 2.3 percent concentration of peppermint oil, making this product a great option for anyone with an itchy scalp, or who is prone to dandruff.
 Bonus tip: For the best results, let it sit for one to three minutes before rinsing.